ntop/ntopng/doc/src/alerts/flow_checks.rst

 The Check is able to see a numeric IP Host.

 DNS keeps the record of all domain names and the associated IP addresses.
-When you type in a URL in your browser, DNS resolves the domain name into an IP address.
+When you type in a URL in your browser, the DNS resolves the domain name into an IP address.
 In other words, DNS is a service that maps domain names to corresponding IP addresses.

 Notifies in case of numeric IP Host.